Standard conjectures for abelian fourfolds: Orthogonal motives of rank

 \section{Orthogonal motives of rank $2$}

 We start by stating our main technical result, Theorem \ref{mainthm}.
 The remark and proposition right after will hopefully give some intuitions on the hypothesis of the statement.
 We conclude the section by showing that Theorem \ref{mainthm} implies Theorem \ref{thmscht}.
-The proof of Theorem \ref{mainthm} will take the next three sections. \begin{theorem} Let $K$ be a $p$-adic field, $W$ its ring of integers and $k$ its residue field.
+The proof of Theorem \ref{mainthm} will take the rest of the paper and will be ended in Section 13. \begin{theorem} Let $K$ be a $p$-adic field, $W$ its ring of integers and $k$ its residue field.
 Let us fix an embedding $\sigma : K \hookrightarrow \C$.
-Let be a motive in mixed characteristic and consider the motives induced by pullbacks $M_{/_\C} \in \CHM(\C)_\Q$ and $M_{/_{k}} \in \CHM(k)_\Q$.
+Let be a motive in mixed characteristic and consider the motives induced by pullbacks $M_{\vert\C} \in \CHM(\C)_\Q$ and $M_{\vert{k}} \in \CHM(k)_\Q$.
 Consider $V_B$ and $V_Z$ the two $\Q$-vector spaces defined as

 Let $q$ be a quadratic form on $M$, by which we mean a morphism in $ \CHM(W)_\Q$ of the form $q: \Sym^2 M \longrightarrow \one.$ Consider the two $\Q$-quadratic forms induced by $q$ on $V_B$ and $V_Z$ respectively,